AutodeskGames/stingray-docs/source/interactive_help/sdk_help/reload.md

 When you add or modify any assets in a folder that your plug-in has mounted as a resource library, the editor should automatically detect the changes and recompile the resources.
 You shouldn't need to do anything special in order to make those resources available, though as always you can press **F5** anytime to force the editor to refresh.

-If you're currently testing your level or running your project, just refreshing the resources in the editor won't necessarily make the engine that's running your game start using the updated versions of the assets that you've added or changed.
+If you're currently testing your level or running your project, just refreshing the resources in the editor won't necessarily make the engine that's running your project start using the updated versions of the assets that you've added or changed.
 If the engine has already loaded your resources into the running project, it will continue on using the original versions of those assets that it initially loaded.
 To refresh the engine to use the most recent compiled versions of the assets, you can send the `refresh` command from the editor's status bar to the engine.
 For details, see ~{ Send commands from the Status bar }~.

 >	If you're running your project from its compiled data without the editor open, or if you're running from a standalone deployed build of your project, then you won't be able to hot-reload the modified assets.
-You need to have the editor open in order to compile the assets for you and to send the reload message to the game.
+You need to have the editor open in order to compile the assets for you and to send the reload message to the engine.

 ## Reload an engine plug-in